-Dependencies and Parallel Development
+9. Dependencies and Concurrent Development

 In the previous step, you used API Studio to send requests to the service in your IDE with the assumption that all other upstream services are available.
 Quite often that is not the case.
 One of the benefits of microservices is that when a new capability requires changes to multiple services, the development can be done in parallel by independent teams, as long as the contracts are clearly defined.
 Here we will go over how API Studio helps when services are being developed in parallel by multiple teams.
+Concurrent development is covered in detail in the How-To section.

 Parallel Development of Dependent Services